Your Turn: A Script that Runs Scripts You Enter

 Example script: embed_your_turn

-• Enter this script and save it as embed_your_turn.
+• Enter, name, and save embed_your_turn.

 # embed_your_turn